Skip to main content

 • A causal model normally comes with an enormous number of input (impact) variables that must be narrowed down using static scenario analysis (sensitivity or impact spectrum).

-• Monte Carlo simulation is a standard technique in finance, but for strategic planning, Monte-Carlo implemented with self-optimizing variables are essential in producing realistic results.
+• Monte-Carlo simulation is a standard technique in finance, but for strategic planning, Monte-Carlo implemented with self-optimising variables are essential in producing realistic results.

 The full text is available for registered users.
 Please register to view the rest of the article.